Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: Introduction

 \item The proximal operator for regularization based on stationarity condition is proposed that allows for efficient computation. \item A modification of SS-ADMM is developed to effectively handle measurement noise in the recorded signals by employing a non-convex ADMM solver. \end{enumerate}

-The rest of the paper is organized as follows.
-In Section II, we provide a detailed overview of the problem.
-In Section III, we present our SS-ADMM method.
-Following this, in Section IV, we develop our SSD-ADMM method that takes into account measurement noise.
-Our findings are discussed in Section VI and conclusions are drawn in Section VII.
-A preliminary version of this work has been reported in \cite{abbas2023ss}.
-We extend our previous work by employing a non-convex ADMM solver to handle measurement noise in signals.
+The paper is organized as follows.
+The problem is formulated in Section II.
+In Section III, we present our SS-ADMM method, and in Section IV, we develop our SSD-ADMM method that takes into account measurement noise.
+Evaluation results are presented in Section V. Our findings are discussed in Section VI and conclusions are drawn in Section VII.
+A preliminary version of this work has been reported in \cite{abbas2023ss}, which is extended here by employing a non-convex ADMM solver to handle measurement noise.